ShobiStassen/VIA/README.md

 sc.tl.pca(adata_counts, svd_solver='arpack', n_comps=10)

 #Since there are 2 disconnected trajectories, we provide 2 arbitrary roots (start cells).If there are more disconnected paths, then VIA arbitrarily selects roots. #The root can also just be arbitrarily set as [1] and VIA can detect how many additional roots it must add
+# The root can also be provided as a cell type level label corresponding to the groups present in "true_label", in this case the dataset must be set to 'group'
 via.via_wrapper_disconnected(adata_counts, true_label, embedding=adata_counts.obsm['X_pca'][:, 0:2], root=[1,1], preserve_disconnected=True, knn=30, ncomps=10,cluster_graph_pruning_std = 1)

 #in the case of connected data (i.e. only 1 graph component. e.g. Toy Data Multifurcating) then the wrapper function from example 3.a can be used: